molysgaard/molysgaard.github.io/content/pages/trajectory-optimization-toolbox.md

 I &= 2 \left( \frac{l}{2} \right)^2 m_\text{motor} + \frac{m_\text{body}}{12} 2 l_\text{body}^2 \\
 g &= 9.81 \\
 \end{aligned}
-$$
+$${#eq:multicopter-parameters}
 Here we approximate the body as composed of 3 objects, 2 point-mass motors on each arm, and a body in the middle modelled as a square with uniform density.
 We then use the [equations for inertia](https://en.wikipedia.org/wiki/List_of_second_moments_of_area) to derive the equation for $I$.

-The Trajectory-compiler generates a NLP-solver for the trajectory optimization problems coming from these equations, and this solver is run each frame and the drone is visualized in the above example.
+To create the above demo, I created a small visualization using Rust and a vector graphics library.
-*You can also download your own runnable example of as a sandboxed Linux executable by* **[downloading this AppImage Link](/files/demos/mpc-multico)**.
+The visualization simulates the dynamics from [@eq:multicopter-dynamics], with the parameters from [@eq:multicopter-parameters], and uses an NLP-solver generated by the above mentioned software pipeline to calculate the $u_0$ and $u_1$ values for the next simulation step.
+Since everything is written in pure Rust code, the result is a statically linked executable, that is trivial to package as a portable AppImage executable.

 # Open source
 I have not made the code for this toolbox open source yet, but I would really like to distribute this so that others could play with it and create something usefull.
 If you are interested, please contact me by [morten at lysgaard dot no](mailto:morten@lysgaard.no).